baralsamrat/MSCS532_Project/README.md

 # Organ Matching and Donation Networks

-## Project Phase 1 Deliverable 1: Data Structure Design and Implementation
+## Project Phase 1 Deliverable: Data Structure Design and Implementation
 ## Application Context
 Organ donation is a crucial area in healthcare, potentially saving countless lives.
 The challenge is to efficiently match donors with recipients based on various criteria, including blood type, HLA matching, geographic proximity, and urgency.
 An effective algorithm can leverage real-time data for optimal matching, ensuring timely transplants as the demand for organs increases.